-Switch the magnetic contactor between the inverter and motor only when both the inverter and motor are at a stop.
+Switch the magnetic contactor between the inverter and general-purpose motor only when both the inverter and motor are at a stop.
 When the magnetic contactor is turned ON while the inverter is operating, overcurrent protection of the inverter and such will activate.
-When an MC is provided to switch to a commercial power supply, for example, it is recommended to use bypass operation Pr.
+When using a magnetic contactor to switch to a commercial power supply while using a general-purpose motor, it is recommended to use the bypass operation Pr.
 135 to Pr.
-139 (Refer to page 287).
+139. (Refer to page 274).